IBM-Cloud/docs/services/IoT/reference/mqtt/index.md

 **Important:** The maximum payload size on {{site.data.keyword.iot_short_notm}} is 131072 bytes.
 Messages with a payload that is greater than the limit are rejected.
 The connecting client is also disconnected, and a message appears in the diagnostic logs, as outlined in the following device message example:

 `Closed connection from x.x.x.x.
 The message size is too large for this endpoint.`

+## MQTT keep alive interval
+{: #mqtt-keep-alive}

+The MQTT keep alive interval, which is measured in seconds, defines the maximum time that can pass without communication between the client and broker.
+The MQTT client must ensure that, in the absence of any other communication with the broker, a PINGREQ packet is sent.
+The keep alive interval allows both the client and the broker to detect that the network failed, resulting in a broken connection, without needing to wait for the TCP/IP timeout period to be reached.

+If your {{site.data.keyword.iot_short_notm}} MQTT clients use shared subscriptions, the keep alive interval value can be set only to between 1 and 3600 seconds.
+If a value of 0 or a value that is greater than 3600 is requested, the {{site.data.keyword.iot_short_notm}} broker sets the keep alive interval to 3600 seconds.